 We need to talk about another advisory also and that is that “truth is stranger than fiction”.
 So, hold on to your seats!
 Because fiction has got to make sense and Harvestable Field Theory does not make sense.
 We have a situation where we have someone boasting about starting the New Year (Rosh Hashana) based on shattered barley which makes absolutely no sense!
 When I first read this report, I went into deep prayer for two or three hours.
 It took me two or three hours just to come out of prayer to communicate about it.
 Then I went back into prayer later.

-Now, we have been talking about a lot of things concerning the calendar because it is a very important subject.
+Now, we have been talking about a lot of things with regard to the calendar because it is a very important subject.
 And one of the things that we have seen is that there are patterns in Scripture.
-Concerning the aviv barley, and the Omer.
+With regard to the aviv barley, and with regard to the Omer.
 There are true patterns and false patterns.
-The true pattern Scripture speaks of is this: Yeshua was first offered as the Wave Sheaf and then this cleared the way for the rest of the harvest.
+The true patterns Scripture speaks of is this: Yeshua was first offered as the Wave Sheaf and then this cleared the way for the rest of the harvest.
 That is also what we see commanded in the Torah.
 First, we present the Wave Sheaf, then that clears the way for the harvest.
 Josephus says the same thing.
-Then we also have false patterns, and we have to talk about it today concerning copyrighted material.
+Then we also have false patterns, and we have to talk about it today with regard to copyrighted material.

 However, we know that the Wave Sheaf comes first because we are told this.
 Not only will we see how this happens in the Torah, but there are also witnesses to it in the renewed covenant.
 In First Corinthians chapter 15 verses 20 and 23 we read: